Collection, use, disclosure and retention of personal information

 - Other medical devices used by your provider;

-UltraLinq may retain your personal information as long as is necessary to fulfil the purpose of its collection, and for as long as your account is active, to comply with our legal obligations, to resolve disputes and to enforce our agreements.
+UltraLinq may retain your personal information as long as is necessary to fulfill the purpose of its collection, and for as long as your account is active, to comply with our legal obligations, to resolve disputes and to enforce our agreements.

 Storage outside of your country